• Skip to primary navigation

 4. Saskatchewan Polytechnic

-Saskatchewan Polytechnic is located in Saskatchewan, a region which is often referred to as Canada’s ‘Land of Living Skies.
-International students from all over the globe study at Saskatchewan Polytechnic, either on-campus or online.
+Saskatchewan Polytechnic is located in Saskatchewan, a region often called Canada’s ‘Land of Living Skies.
+International students all over the globe study at Saskatchewan Polytechnic, on-campus or online.

 The institution has campuses in Saskatoon, Moose Jaw, Prince Albert, and Regina.
-It has an Indigenous Student Success Strategy, and it is part of Polytechnics Canada along with 12 other research-intensive, industry-responsive institutions.
+It has an Indigenous Student Success Strategy and is part of Polytechnics Canada along with 12 other research-intensive, industry-responsive institutions.

 VISIT SCHOOL